escobard/ethereum-apps/notes.md

 - With COINBASES TRANSACTIONS:
 	- Essentially the balance is kept by the COINBASE DASHBOARD, maintaining a BALANCE for the user, and ensuring that the BALANCE can never go negative.
 	- the COINBASE BALANCE is added as an additional property to the TRANSACTION OBJECT, for each transaction made by the user.

+- BLOCK TIME:
+	- The ammount of time it takes to HASH / Calculate the encryption on any given block:
+	- Here is how the HASH is calculated:
+		- you can copy the hash, and paste it in a browser console
+		- place a 0x (instructs JS that this is a hash)
+		- once enter is pressed, a number is generated - in essence the hash is a number.
+		- So to re-iterate:
+			- The hash takes data + nonce to output the hash.
+			- The hash is then converted to a base 10 number.
+			- The hash this number then needs to be LESS than a target number, say 1000.
+			- The hash iterates the data until the target solution is found.
+			- This returns the VALUE of the hash, which can be between 0000-1000.
+			- The number is determined by the blockchain proof of work algo. which selects a target number.

+### DIFFERENCES WITH BASIC BLOCKCHAIN AND ETHEREUM

+- BLOCK TIME for ETHEREUM:
+	- target block time is 15 seconds for the ether network, but in reality this is a variable factor:
+		- for example, if a HASH with a HIGH target number will take longer, so if the PREVIOUS block hash has a HIGH target number, the next hash will contain a LOWER target number which is easier to solve.
+		- Then an additional set of time is taken distributing the solution (or the new block in the blockchain) to other nodes.
+		- To check avarage block times for Ether, we can check: https://etherscan.io/chart/blocktime